-- the personal data transferred or disclosed is necessary for the purpose of due diligence; - goods, facilities or services which are the same as or similar to those provided by the data user to the data subject (defined to mean the individual who is the subject of the personal data) are to be provided to the data subject, on completion of the proposed business transaction, by a party to the transaction or a new body formed as a result of the transaction; and

-• it is not practicable to obtain the prescribed consent of the data subject for the transfer or disclosure.
+- the personal data transferred or disclosed are not more than necessary for the purpose of the due diligence exercise - goods, facilities or services which are the same as or similar to those provided by the data user to the data subject (defined to mean the individual who is the subject of the personal data) are to be provided to the data subject, on completion of the proposed business transaction, by a party to the transaction or a new body formed as a result of the transaction - it is not practicable to obtain the prescribed consent of the data subject for the transfer or disclosure

 This exemption does not apply if the primary purpose of the proposed business transaction is the transfer, disclosure or provision for gain of the personal data.
-Further, if a data user transfers or discloses personal data to a person for such due diligence exercise, that person (which arguably may include a professional adviser such as a lawyer or an accountant) must (1) only use the personal data for that purpose; and (2) as soon as practicable after completing the due diligence exercise, return the personal data to the data user, and destroy any record of the personal data kept by them.
+Further, if a data user transfers or discloses personal data to a person for such due diligence exercise, that person (which arguably may include a professional adviser such as a lawyer or an accountant) must (i) only use the personal data for that purpose; and (ii) as soon as practicable after completing the due diligence exercise, return the personal data to the data user, and destroy any record of the personal data kept by him.